naval240221/mysocial-nodejs/README.md

 If password does not match
 Error Message: Incorrect email or password

+#### Notes
+- A user will be temporary susepended for accessing the account if he/she makes 11 consecutive unsuccefull attempts in 6 hours.

 ### `GET /user`

 Get all users, Supports pagination and query params to filter users